A-Garg/ACS-machinelearning/README.md

 Create a machine learning model that is simpler and outperforms the GRACE score for acute coronary care.

 ## Files
+For each file, additional documentation is available within the file itself.

 ### clean_data.py

 This file takes a CSV of data from an ACS-1 database.
 It cleans the data and stores it in a Pandas dataframe, which is written to a pickled file.
 Cleaning includes: